dejvoss/js-multiple-timer/README.md

-# js-multiple-timer
+# Multiple timer app

- JS application where the users will be able to set multiple timers and each timer will be able to run independently
+JavaScipt application allow users to create as many as want timers with provided number of seconds.